Updated: 17 August 2017

-So with that in mind, last month (June 2016) I put together a little poll to see what subscribers of authors newsletters were looking for as far as content, and also what entices them to subscribe.
-So far we’ve had 45 people respond, but we are looking for more.
+So with that in mind, I put together a little poll to see what subscribers of authors newsletters were looking for as far as content, and also what entices them to subscribe.
+So far I’ve had 65 people respond, but I’m looking for more.
 Here are the results so far, but I’ll keep updating them as I get more responses.

 The first question I asked is what entices the reader to subscribe to the author’s newsletter to begin with.
 If you can’t get people to sign up to your newsletter, then it’s all kinda pointless.
 (Just so you know, respondents were able to pick more than one answer.)

-So far 86.7% of the people who took the poll say they are most likely to sign up if they’ve already read the author’s work.
-This reinforces my belief that giving away the first book in your series (or a book if you don’t have a series) is a good idea.
+So far 83.1% of the people who took the poll say they are most likely to sign up if they’ve already read the author’s work.
+This reinforces my belief that giving away the first book in your series (or a book or short story if you don’t have a series) is a good idea.
 Most people are not willing to risk their money on a new author, and you need them to sign up to your newsletter to sell more books.

-55.6% have said they will sign up if the author is offering a freebie.
-So if you have your first book free and offer the second free to new subscribers, you’ve now increased your chances of getting a new signup (this is of course assuming they liked your first book and actually want to read the second).
+56.9% have said they will sign up if the author is offering a freebie.
+So if you have your first book free and offer the second free to new subscribers, you’ve now increased your chances of getting a new signup (this is, of course, assuming they liked your first book and actually want to read the second).
 It’s really important to note that you shouldn’t offer a book that is already free to download.
 If they can already get it free, they’re not going to bother signing up for your newsletter.
-I’ve even known some authors to write a short story or novella that fits with their current series, but isn’t essential to the series, and make that a subscriber only deal.
+I’ve even known some authors who have written a short story or novella that fits with their current series but isn’t essential to the series, and they’ve made that a subscriber only exclusive.

-Only about 28.9% of the people have said they would subscribe based on referrals from family and friends, but still… it’s always a good idea to get your readers to tell their family and friends about your work.
+Only about 24.6% of the people have said they would subscribe based on referrals from family and friends, but still… it’s always a good idea to get your readers to tell their family and friends (and social media followers) about your work.
 If you’re offering a permafree book, it could result in more downloads than you’ve expected.
 Of course, not everyone reads it who downloads it, but you never know where your next new fan is going to come from.

 There were various things added to the others category: